PawelAdamWawrzyniak/pet-store-api/README.md

 and I was surprised that I can create a pet without required data.
 But I guard this rules in request in my app.

+On the start of a project I thought that I should save categories and tags in the database.
+But when I implemented this solution I decided to remove it because it is not necessary.

 ## Exceptions

 I just use more generic approach and create blade templates (it not totally backend solution).